Sudalaimani777/StudentManager/README.md

 - Click the info icon (ℹ️) on login/register forms to see debug information
 - Check browser console for detailed error logs
 - Verify localStorage status in debug panel
+- Use "Reset System" button to fix corrupted data
+- Console debugging utilities available at `window.debugAuth`

 ## How to Use: